zeroxoneafour/polonium/readme.md

 ## features
 * Works in Wayland Plasma 5.27 and up
 * Actual tiling backend using binary trees and decent enough code where you can mod in your own
+* Edit tile sizes with the integrated KWin GUI
+* Move and tile windows with your mouse
 * In early beta so comes pre-packaged with bugs

 ## coming soon
-* Edit tiles with the integrated KWin GUI
-* Move and tile windows with your mouse and keyboard
+* Shortcuts with keyboard

 ## limitations
 * X11 has been tested but is not officially supported